Inbal-Schekler/terns-project-2025/README.md

 3. Specify the following settings in the tours_details.json file:
    - **videos_dir**: Path to the videos directory.
    - **images_dir**: Path to the output images directory.
-4. Open the run_video_converter.ipynb notebook.
+4. Open the run_video_converter_2025.ipynb notebook.
 5. Run all cells.

 ### 2. yolo_runner.ipynb Notebook: YOLO Object Detection on Images